TEST-VERSION - FAQ Abraxas

 Information about the CO2 emission regulations

-Why are these regulations being introduced?
+Why have these regulations been introduced?

 The term 'passenger car' is defined in Article 11, paragraph 2a of the Ordinance on the Technical Requirements for Road Vehicles (RVTRO).
 Special-purpose vehicles (e.g. armoured vehicles, wheelchair-accessible vehicles, motor homes) are excluded from the Ordinance.